top of page

 Understanding Why We Dwell on What Was—and How to Move Forward

-It’s a quiet evening, the world around you feels still, and yet your mind is anything but.
+It’s a quiet evening.
+The world around you feels still, yet your mind is anything but calm.
 Again, you find yourself replaying old conversations, reliving shared moments, and analyzing every detail of a relationship that’s no longer present in your life.
-Mourning a relationship is a deeply personal journey, but the common thread that runs through so many experiences is the tendency to mentally revisit the past—sometimes until it feels impossible to let go.
+Mourning a relationship is a deeply personal journey.
+However, many of us share a common thread: the tendency to mentally revisit the past—sometimes until it feels impossible to let go.

 Why Do We Replay Old Relationships?